Learn Hindustani Music Online

 • Classes at your convenient Day & Time!

-Welcome to the wide world-web of Hindustani Classical Music, also known as North Indian Music.
+Welcome to the wide world-web of Hindustani Classical Music, also known as North Indian classical Music.

 It all began with the Vedas, the Samaveda to be precise, 2000 years ago, which for the first time used all the seven notes of the octave.
 The earliest Raga of Indian music is speculated to be 'Sama Raga'.

-The 13th century Saranga Deva in his famous work Sangeeta Ratnakara defined 264 Ragas, both Dravidian and North Indian ones while Sangeeta Makaranda (11th century) written by Narada had enumerated 93 Ragas.
+The 13th century Saranga Deva in his famous work Sangeeta Ratnakara defined 264 Ragas, both Dravidian (South Indian) and North Indian ones while Sangeeta Makaranda (11th century) written by Narada had enumerated 93 Ragas.

 Sangita Makarandha is the earliest text where rules similar to that of the current Hindustani classical music can be found.
 Jayadeva's Gita Govinda from the 12th century was perhaps the earliest musical composition sung in the classical Hindustani musical tradition of Ashtapadi.